NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 First, enter “RFSIG” into box next to ‘1’ and enter ‘50mil’ (to match the width of the antenna) for the width.
 Leave the “drill” and clearance fields at ‘0’ (which mean use the defaults).

+Next, enter "PWR" (or something similar) into box 2.
+This net class is for the regulated power and ground nets.
+They should be 10mil.

-Then, enter “HIGHCURRENT” (or something similar) into box 2.
+Then, enter “HIGHCURRENT” (or something similar) into box 3.
 This net class is going to be for wires that carry current to the motors, but how wide should those wires be?
 This depends how much current the wire will carry, how hot we are willing to let it get, how large a voltage drop we can tolerate, how long the wire is, and how thick the copper is.
 The calculation for this are complex, but fortunately, there are tools online to figure it out for you.
 [This is a good one](https://www.4pcb.com/trace-width-calculator.html).

 Our motors can draw about 2A, so peak current is something over 8 amps.
 The batteries we use can deliver up to 9.5.
 We are using 1oz copper (which means one square foot of the copper foil weighs 1oz.
 THis works out to 0.035mm).
 10 degrees Celsius is a reasonable rise in temperature.
 Room temperature is 25 degrees C. The traces will be pretty short — probably less than 0.5in (or 12.7mm).